-- 4.29 The need to improve the skills base and employability of local residents is a key objective of the GBLP.
+4.29 The need to improve the skills base and employability of local residents is a key objective of the GBLP.
 The Borough has significant pockets of deprivation.
 These areas experience higher rates of economic inactivity, lower skill levels and qualification attainment than the Borough as a whole, and when compared to national and regional averages.
 Policy LP17 seeks to help address this challenge.
 Employment and Skills Plans (ESPs) are usually secured using planning condition rather than Section 106 agreement.
-However, they can still be considered a non-financial contribution and will be reported in this IFS. - 4.30 It has been recognised both locally and within the Solent region that Gosport needs to have a more highly trained workforce in order to increase levels of productivity and employment.
+However, they can still be considered a non-financial contribution and will be reported in this IFS.

+- 4.30 It has been recognised both locally and within the Solent region that Gosport needs to have a more highly trained workforce in order to increase levels of productivity and employment.
 Policy LP17 seeks to secure employment and training measures as part of development proposals on appropriate sites using ESPs.
 The policy applies to: - major employment developments including retail, leisure and office development greater than 1,000m; - industrial developments greater than 2,000m; - warehouse developments greater than 4,000m; - other developments likely to generate 50 full time equivalent jobs or more; and - Residential schemes of 40 or more dwellings. - 4.31 There are a number of measures and initiatives which can help to develop the skills and training required to help Gosport's residents secure employment opportunities.
-These include work experience placements, careers promotion to pupils and students, preemployment training, apprenticeships and workforce training. - 4.32 To assist developers, contractors and occupiers to comply with Policy LP17, the Council has produced its own practice guide outlining the process for securing employment and training measures.
-In addition, it chairs the Gosport Employment and Skills Partnership (GE&SP) whose members, which include employment support agencies, training organisations and education establishments operating locally, can help with implementing ESPs. - 4.33 In terms of the ESP framework, the Council was awarded National Skills Academy for Construction status in 2014 and so where possible uses the Construction Industry Training

-Board's (CITB) Client Based Approach (CBA).
+These include work experience placements, careers promotion to pupils and students, pre-employment training, apprenticeships and workforce training. - 4.32 To assist developers, contractors and occupiers to comply with Policy LP17, the Council has produced its own practice guide outlining the process for securing employment and training measures.
+In addition, it chairs the Gosport Employment and Skills Partnership (GE&SP) whose members, which include employment support agencies, training organisations and education establishments operating locally, can help with implementing ESPs. - 4.33 In terms of the ESP framework, the Council was awarded National Skills Academy for Construction status in 2014 and so where possible uses the Construction Industry Training Board's (CITB) Client Based Approach (CBA) for the construction phases.
 The benefits of using this framework are that it has industry led and agreed benchmarks with target outputs and is a national scheme that has been widely adopted across the country.
+However, where appropriate the Council will agree bespoke ESPs, particularly for those with end-user occupiers.